radogado/npm-scripts-build/README.md

 - Compile Sass `css/style.scss` → `css/style.css`
 - Minify CSS `css/style.css` → `dist/style.min.css`
 - Include ES6 Modules imported in `js/script.js` in the main JS file with Rollup
-- Combine CSS and JS from `components/*` and prepend them to the main CSS and JS
+- Combine Sass and JS from `components/*`, compile Sass and prepend them to the main CSS and JS
 - Lint and minify JS with Closure Compiler `js/script-with-components-and-modules.js` → `dist/script.min.js`
 - Transpile `dist/script.min.js` with Babel to `dist/script.babel.js`, prepended with the Babel polyfill
 - Watch and build on `css/style.scss` changes